 Remember when you were a kid, and it seemed like Christmas would never come?
 I sometimes enjoy the movie A Christmas Story.
 It really captures the combination of yearning, excitement and apprehension that some children feel about the holiday.
 In that movie, Ralph, a young boy, desperately wants a BB gun.
 He needs it.
 His heart will not be at peace until he possesses it.
 Throughout the whole movie he is aching for Christmas to come, but also a bit fearful that he’ll be disappointed.

-Jesus also promised us a “second Christmas.”
+As I have pointed out during the past few weeks, Jesus also promised us a “second Christmas.”
 He said he would return some day.
 In some ways, I think we look at the return of Jesus the same way Ralph in A Christmas Story looks at Christmas.
 We want the gifts we might get: eternal life, an end to sorrow and suffering, being reunited with those we loved and have lost.
 Revelation 21:1-5 puts it like this:

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 2 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 3 And I heard a loud voice from the throne saying, “Now the dwelling of God is with men, and he will live with them.
 They will be his people, and God himself will be with them and be their God.
 4 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

 5 He who was seated on the throne said, “I am making everything new!”
 Then he said, “Write this down, for these words are trustworthy and true.”